Table of Contents

 Now that your body is warmed up and the recumbent bike is set up to your comfort, you will want to get used to using the recumbent bike and the movements that your body will be doing in the intense workout.

 Most recumbent bikes come with programs that help you get a good workout in.
-You can choose these on the computer, or you can just do it manually.
-If you choose a program already put into the computer, the time and resistance are already determined.
+You can choose these on the computer, or you can do it manually.
+If you select a plan already put into the machine, the time and resistance are already determined.
 All you must do is get on and start pedaling.
 Below is an image of a computer on a recumbent bike.

-When choosing a resistance level, it is important to consider your fitness level now.
+When choosing a resistance level, it is essential to consider your fitness level now.
 All recumbent bikes have either a knob that turns to adjust the resistance or a button on the computer.
 Most recumbent bikes have up to 25 resistance levels.
-You would never want to start out anywhere close to the highest resistance.
+You would never want to start anywhere close to the highest strength.

 Speaking of interval training, many of the programs would be considered interval training, where the resistance level changes several times during the workout.
 This is the best way to burn calories and increase your metabolism.